Harry Potter and the Prisoner of Azkaban (soundtrack): Lumos! (Hedwig's Theme)

 This is the final movie in the Harry Potter series to use Hedwig's Theme in its original, gradually building form during the opening (until the credits of Deathly Hallows Part 2).
-This includes a slightly more ominous celeste melody, and retains the flute melody, but features a short harp motif at the end.
+This version includes a slightly more ominous celesta melody, and retains the woodwind melody, but features a short harp motif at the end.

 "Double Trouble"

 "Double Trouble" was composed by John Williams during the film's production since he felt it to be a warm welcome back to Hogwarts.
 The song was sung by the London Oratory School Schola, and its lyrics are taken directly from William Shakespeare's Macbeth, in which they are spoken by three witches.

 "Forward to Time Past"

 "Forward to Time Past" is heard when Hermione and Harry use the Time-Turner to go back in time.
 During the whole piece a ticking sound is heard, indicating that time is running out.
 Loads of flourishing strings overlap the four-note motif that the brass repeats rhythmically, and lastly, the little bursts of woodwind throughout enforce the sensation of movement.